 AMF - 192.168.2.2

 SMF - 192.168.2.3

 UDM - 192.168.2.7

 PCF - 192.168.2.9

-Details about installing KubeOne on AWS can be found here.
+Details about installing KubeOne on AWS can be found in this blog post.
 A snapshot of the cluster status is given below:

-After installing a KubeOne cluster with the specific AMI (5.0.0-23-generic kernel image and Open vSwitch), the Kubernetes manifests for the 5G components can be retrieved from here.
+After installing a KubeOne cluster with the specific AMI (5.0.0-23-generic kernel image and Open vSwitch), the Kubernetes manifests for the 5G components can be retrieved from Bitbucket.

 Note: The N3IWF was not used in this post.